digital-fabric/polyphony/docs/overview.md

 arrives, it is fed to the HTTP parser.
 The HTTP parser will call the `on_headers_complete` callback, which simply adds a request to the requests queue.
 The code then continues to handle any requests still in the queue.

-## Future Directions

-Polyphony is a young project, and will still need a lot of development effort to reach version 1.0.
-Here are some of the exciting directions we're working on.

-- Support for more core and stdlib APIs
-- More adapters for gems with C-extensions, such as `mysql`, `sqlite3` etc
-- Use `io_uring` backend as alternative to the libev backend
-- More concurrency constructs for building highly concurrent applications